YocelynG/HouseMouse_EnvAdapt/README.md

 # Across two continents: the genomic basis of environmental adaptation in house mice (*Mus musculus domesticus*) from the Americas

-Yocelyn T. Gutierrez-Guerrero, Megan Phifer-Rixey, and Michael W. Nachman

-# Across two continents: the genomic basis of environmental adaptation in house mice (*Mus musculus domesticus*) from the Americas

 **Yocelyn T. Gutierrez-Guerrero, Megan Phifer-Rixey, and Michael W. Nachman**

 This repository contains the genomic and environmental analyses used to investigate local adaptation in house mice (*Mus musculus domesticus*) across North and South America.
 The workflow includes read processing, variant identification, population genomic analyses, environmental association analyses, candidate gene annotation, genome-wide association analyses, and tests of parallel evolution.